droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc J - The Stolen Gem.md

 Each 5-foot square within 30 feet of the ground beneath Muriel then undergoes the following effects:

-* If the square contains a wall segment, it regains 10 hit points.
+* If the square contains a wall segment, it regains 13 hit points.
 (A segment regains hit points even if its ***regeneration*** feature isn’t currently functioning.)
-* If the square previously contained a wall segment but is now empty, that square gains the effects of a *spike growth* spell.
+* If the square previously contained a wall segment but is now empty, that square gains the effects of 5e's a *spike growth* spell (The area becomes Difficult Terrain for the duration.
+When a creature moves into or within the area, it takes 3d4 Piercing damage for every 5 feet it travels.).
-* If the square previously contained a wall segment and currently has the effects of a *spike growth* spell, the _spike growth_ effect is replaced by a wall segment with 5 hit points.
+* If the square previously contained a wall segment and currently has the effects of a *spike growth* spell, the _spike growth_ effect is replaced by a wall segment with 7 hit points.

-A player can persuade Muriel to cease attacking Ludmilla with a DC 20 Diplomacy check, with advantage if the player invokes Elric's memory and urges Muriel against seeking revenge.
+A player can persuade Muriel to cease attacking Ludmilla with a DC 27 Diplomacy check to Request, with +2 Circumstance Bonus if the player invokes Elric's memory and urges Muriel against seeking revenge.
 (The check succeeds automatically if Muriel and the player have previously bonded over their experience with loss.)
 This check doesn't require an action.
 ## J5f.
 Stopping the Ritual
 The thirteen **druid naturalists** within the wall of roots have a speed of 0 for the duration of the ritual, their legs and feet bound by the roots of the Gulthias tree, which connect them to the statue at the center of the circle.

-The druids must use their actions each turn to chant the words of the ritual, which requires their concentration, as if concentrating on a spell.
-While chanting in this way, the druids can't use bonus actions or reactions.
+The druids must use their actions each turn to chant the words of the ritual, which requires them to spend a Sustain action, as if sustaining a spell.
+While chanting in this way, the druids can't use reactions.
 The druids also dare not cast *thunderwave* or other damaging spells in the circle, for fear of damaging the statue.

 When the players first enter the circle, the thirteenth druid, Svarog, ceases chanting and enters combat.
 Roll initiative for Svarog.

-Svarog has the statistics of a **druid naturalist**, except he gains the following features:
+Svarog has the next stat block:

-* ***Gust of Wind.*** As an action, Svarog casts *gust of wind*.
-* ***Bind Elements (3/day).*** _2nd Level Spell:_ range 60 feet, components V S, 1 round.
-As a reaction when he sees a creature casting a spell of 3rd level or lower within range that deals acid, cold, fire, lightning, or thunder damage, Svarog can force that creature to make a DC 12 saving throw using its spellcasting ability.
-On a failure, the creature's spell fails and it has no effect, and a small orb of elemental energy appears in Svarog's hand.
-Svarog can use a bonus action on his next turn to fling the orb, making a ranged spell attack using the orb (+5 to hit) against a creature within 60 feet.
-On a hit, the orb deals 1d6 damage of the type absorbed, plus an additional 1d6 damage for each level of the spell absorbed.

 The statue is largely as described in <span class="citation">Y3.
 Druids' Circle (p.
 197)</span>.
-However, the statue has 100 hit points.
-In addition, the portion of the statue's chest containing the gem, which lies 30 feet above the ground, has AC 10 and 10 hit points, with immunity to poison and psychic damage.
+However, the statue has 130 hit points and Hardness 10.
+In addition, the portion of the statue's chest containing the gem, which lies 30 feet above the ground, has AC 10 and Hardness 5, 13 hit points, object immunities, immunity to poison and critical hits.
 The gem cannot be retrieved until the statue's chest is reduced to 0 hit points, at which point the gem is exposed.

 If the ritual is permanently disrupted (see **The Ritual Begins** above) or if the players retrieve the gem from the statue's chest, the ritual's destructive energy is unleashed upon the circle.
 Read: